michael-rapp/AndroidPreferenceActivity/README.md

 </resources>
 ```

-The screenshots below show the appearance of a `PreferenceActivity`, when the dark theme has been applied.
+The screenshots below show the appearance of a `PreferenceActivity`, when the dark theme has been applied:

 ![](doc/images/example-tablet-dark.png)